 Now I can tweak the parameters and get new forecasts from the database instantly.

-Applications in retail
+Use case: Applications in retail

 This analysis has several applications across many industries.
 In retail, for instance, daily visibility into social sentiment around products can inform management how deeply customers feel about products, as well as which features are responsible for those feelings.
 The merchandising team could then collaborate with the marketing team to highlight key features that resonate with customers.
 Negative sentiment could lead to a faster markdown strategy to eliminate unwanted and expensive inventory.
 On the other hand, forecasting models in production serve to predict and meet the demands of consumers in retail establishments while controlling pricing and inventory.
 With the joint Tableau on MSFT Azure solution, users are able to further democratize this data with self-service analytics.
 The automation, sharing and collaboration of analytics can turn insights to actions, and accelerate impact across the organization.